Jalakamhima/Local-Chat-Application/README.md

-The chat application can be accessed with two seperate webpages in the local host system. npm install node server.js http://localhost:5000/chat.html
+The chat application can be accessed with two seperate webpages in the local host system. \n npm install /n node server.js http://localhost:5000/chat.html